-- We can combine separate instances of suspected Intentional Program Violation (IPV) for food assistance into one complaint that totals \$450.00 or more and can then to present for an Administrative Disqualification Hearing (ADH).
-(See FAIR HEARINGS for ADH Worker Responsibilities) - 2.
+- We can combine separate instances of suspected Intentional Program Violation (IPV) for food assistance into one complaint that totals \$450.00 or more and can then to presentmore than \$85.00 for current recipients, or more than \$125.00 or inactive cases.
+Suspected IPVs may be presented for an Administrative Disqualification Hearing (ADH).
+(See FAIR HEARINGSADMINISTRATIVE DISQUALIFICATION HEARINGS for ADH Worker Responsibilities) - 2.
 Trafficking is when someone attempts to sell, exchange food benefits for anything of value such as cash, drugs, weapons, or anything other than food from an authorized retailer. - 3.
 The department must prove an IPV with clear and convincing evidence.
 This means that the evidence must establish that it is highly probable the actions that resulted in the overpayment were intentional. - 4.
 An IPV can be determined either by a court decision in a criminal prosecution or by decision in an ADH. - 5.
-We must choose whether to refer an IPV instance for prosecution or for an ADH; we do not pursue both procedures at the same time.
+We must choose whether to refer an IPV instance for prosecution or for an ADH; we do notdon't pursue both procedures at the same time.
 Upon completion of an ADH, we may choose to refer the case for prosecution.